 Applications are now being accepted for the Johns Hopkins Institute for NanoBioTechnology’s (INBT) summer 2014 International Research Experience for Students (IRES) program.
 The program offers both undergraduate and graduate positions.

 INBT has funding to support four summer research internships at IMEC in Belgium.
 The International Research Experience for Students (IRES) program, funded by the National Science Foundation, provides support for students to work with researchers at The Inter-University MircroElectronics Centre (IMEC) in Leuven, Belgium.
 Students work at IMEC’s world-class microfabrication facility and learn to design, fabricate and test a wide range of biomedical devices.

-To be eligible, undergraduates should be science or engineering majors and have at least one year of research experience.
-Graduate students should have relevant research experience.
 Students from under-represented racial/minority groups and women in science and engineering are encouraged to apply.

 You will need to submit a CV/resume, research statement and one letter of reference.
 If you have additional questions, please contact Tom Fekete at firstname.lastname@example.org for more information on the application process.